tube0013/Smartcar-HA/README.md

 ### `sensor.<make_model>_fuel`

-The [amount of fuel](https://smartcar.com/docs/api-reference/get-fuel-tank) remaining for the vehicle in litres.
+The [volume of fuel](https://smartcar.com/docs/api-reference/get-fuel-tank) remaining for the vehicle.

 **Note:** This value is frequently `null` for many vehicles.
 Consider using [`sensor.<make_model>_fuel_percent`](#sensormake_model_fuel_percent) or [`sensor.<make_model>_fuel_range`](#sensormake_model_fuel_range) for more reliable fuel information.